-The invention is now described, by way of a non-limiting example, with reference to the accompanying drawings, in which:
+The invention is now described, by way of a non-limiting tems to enable the meters to always be awake and thereby 20 example, with reference to the accompanying drawings, in

 FIG. 1 is a schematic illustration of an embodiment of single space parking meter.